 Events and specials

-In 2018 and 2019, the museum is focused on a special exhibition called “Switzerland in the Air,” which brings simulators, new objects, and other surprises.
+In 2018 and 2019, the museum opened a special exhibition called “Switzerland in the Air,” which brings simulators, new objects, and other surprises.
 The airline Swiss also brings new things in exhibition Hall.

 Lindt Swiss Chocolate Adventure